denoland/fresh/docs/getting-started/adding-interactivity.md

 ---
 description: |
-  Add JavaScript based interactivity to your project without sacrificing user experience, by using fresh's powerful islands system.
+  Add JavaScript based interactivity to your project without sacrificing user experience, by using Fresh's powerful islands system.
 ---

 Up to now none of the pages in the demo project have contained any client side